 TAKE NOTES.
 Lara suggests capturing key takeaways as a group while at each location.
 After a while, the places you visit and experiences you have will blend.
 Select a team member to take notes and photos at each stop.

 REVISIT YOUR EXPERIENCES.
 Upon return, schedule a post-trip, team gathering to review the key takeaways, what ideas can be implemented into your business, and what ideas you’ll further explore.
 Add any tips/trip do’s & don’ts for future planning.
-File trip overview and photos in an online source that all team members can easily access for potential use, brainstorming, and implementation.
+File your research trip overview and photos in an online source that all team members can easily access for potential use, brainstorming, and implementation.